Here are the answers to our most frequently asked questions.

 how many times a day does my pet get to go outside?

 All of our guest dogs staying with us receive a minimum of 4 guaranteed potty breaks a day.
-Off leash playtimes are available for $12 per 15 minute increments.
+Off leash playtimes are available for $5 per 15-20 minute increments (longer plays are dependent on the weather).
 Walks start at 6:30am on arrival of resort staff and the last walk for the night is given prior to resort staff leaving at 8:00pm.

 What type of food do you provide?

 We provide a veterinarian advised food of Royal Canin Gastro-entestinal dry food.
 We use gastro-intestinal food because it is very mild and easy on sensitive stomachs while still providing high quality nutrients your pet needs.
-You are more than welcome to bring your own pet’s diet from home!
+You are more than welcome and encouraged to bring your own pet’s diet from home!
+We do not provide puppy/kitten food, if you are boarding a pet that is under 1 yr of age, we highly recommend that you bring your own food.

 Why do we have to bring our food in baggies or air tight container?